TITLE 23: EDUCATION AND CULTURAL RESOURCES

-C) maintained a valid Illinois Board for Evaluation of Interpreters (IL BEI) Basic Certification or higher issued by the Illinois Deaf and Hard of Hearing Commission.
+C) maintained a valid Board for Evaluation of Interpreters (BEI) Basic Certification or higher issued by a state that is a licensed user of the BEI system.

 3) Each applicant for approval for oral transliteration also shall have attained Transliteration Skills Certification at Level 3 or above.

 4) If the applicant is unable to provide evidence of meeting one of the criteria set forth in subsection (a)(2), a one-time, interim approval shall be granted if each of the following conditions are met.
 The interim approval is valid until June 30 following two years of the approval being issued.
 The provisions of this subsection (a)(4) shall not apply to individuals who held initial approval issued prior to June 30, 2013.